Here is a trail map of the Kidney Pond area.

 treeline and crashed early at the shelter.

+it across the Knife Edge without much problem.
 We dropped pack at the Saddle and hiked to Baxter Peak for some great views of Chimney Pond.
 I had to take the required Limmer boot shot.
 Then, back down to Chimney Pond and a well deserved dinner.

 That night we heard a park storyteller relate very interesting tales